Near Eastern Studies

 For decades scholars predicted that as nations modernized, religion and its corresponding institutions would become increasingly irrelevant.
 No phenomenon has discredited the secularization thesis more than the powerful resurgence of Islamist movements that began in the 1970s.
 Given the rapid social and economic development experienced by most Muslim countries, why has political Islam emerged as the most potent force of political opposition in all of these countries?
 To address this question, the course examines the origins and discourse of political Islam and the goals and organization of Islamist groups.
 Two lectures, one preceptorial.
 Staff

-NES 269 - The Politics of Modern Islam (also POL 353) Not offered this year HA
+NES 269 - The Politics of Modern Islam (also POL 353) Fall HA

 An examination of the political dimensions of Islam, involving a study of the nature of Islamic political theory, the relationship between the religious and political establishments, the characteristics of an Islamic state, the radicalization of Sunni and Shi'i thought, and the compatibility of Islam and the nation-state, democracy, and constitutionalism, among other topics.
 Students will be introduced to the complex and polemical phenomenon of political Islam, using examples drawn mainly, though not exclusively, from cases and writings from the Middle East.
 Two lectures, one preceptorial.
 B. Haykel